HorizenOfficial/evm-documentation/docs/new_horizen/01-introduction_what_is_nh/02-core_components.md

 ## New Horizen Smart Contract
 The core responsibility of this smart contract (NewHorizenProofVerifier.sol) is to store new attestations, validate them, and provide capabilities for NH users to verify that their proof is part of the attestation.

 ## Proof Submitters
-Users interested in verifying proof on NH because:
+Users interested in verifying proofs on NH because:
  - It is cheaper than doing it on a given settlement layer (e.g. Ethereum).
  - For notarization/timestamping purposes.